DevEmdad588/Travelphoto/README.md

-# Travel Photo AppThis is a simple Android app that displays a slideshow of travel photos with their corresponding place names.
+# Travel Photo App
+This is a simple Android app that displays a slideshow of travel photos with their corresponding place names.

 ## Features